jbellomy/yii2-advanced-template/README.md

 Composer has been changed.
 What it installs by default has been expanded and/or changed.

-By default, Composer will download the MongoDB extension.
-I will explain later how to rid it of that, it is literally 3 lines of changes.

 Here is a brief but comprehensive list of changes in composer:

-- `yii2-mongodb` has been added and is the default database of the application
 - jQuery installs a IE 8 and 9 compliant edition
 - jQuery UI install a IE 8 and 9 compliant edition
 - `yii2-jui` extension has been added